Carter, Tennessee

 Carter is an unincorporated community in eastern Knox County, Tennessee.
 It is included in the Knoxville Metropolitan Statistical Area.

 History

 Carter has been known throughout history as a 'tight-knit' rural community known for its residents' anti-development approach, and preservation of agricultural culture.
 Since the proposal of the Midway Business Park in nearby Thorn Grove, efforts to ease the controversy of development in the Carter area have increased through public forums.

 Geography

 Carter is located 14 miles east of the city of Knoxville.
 It is also located partially inside Knoxville's city limits and urban growth boundary.
 It is represented by Knoxville ZIP code 37924, and Strawberry Plains ZIP code 37871.

 Economy

 Carter has a Food City supermarket, a pharmacy and several dollar stores.

-Plans for a mixed-use town centre in Carter been proposed since 2001 by the Knoxville-Knox County Metropolitan Planning Commission to provide a community hub space for eastern Knox County as the Carter area's population grows.
+Plans for a mixed-use town centre in Carter have been proposed since 2001 by the Knoxville-Knox County Metropolitan Planning Commission to provide a community hub space for eastern Knox County as the Carter area's population grows.